Chocolate Heart Meringue Cups with Whipped Cream and Berries

 Assembly:

-- roughly 2 half-pints of mixed berries (eg. raspberries, blackberries, and fresh red currants)
+• roughly 1 pint (12 oz) mixed berries eg. raspberries, blackberries, and fresh red currants

 Instructions

-- Preheat the oven to 225 degrees Fahrenheit.
-Trace six large hearts (roughly 3 inches tall x 2.5 in wide) on a large sheet of parchment paper.
-Place parchment paper on a large baking sheet–pencil side facing down.
+• Preheat the oven to 225°F (107°C).
+Trace six large hearts (roughly 3 inches tall x 2½ inches wide) on a large sheet of parchment paper.
+Place parchment paper on a large baking sheet - pencil side facing down.

-- Place the egg whites in the bowl (clean and free of any grease) of stand mixer, fitted with a whisk attachment.
-Whisk over low speed for 1-2 minutes, or until egg whites are foamy.
-Increase speed to medium and continue to whisk for an additional 1-2 minutes.
+• Place the egg whites in the bowl, clean and free of any grease, of a stand mixer, fitted with a whisk attachment.
+Whisk over low speed for 1 to 2 minutes, or until egg whites are foamy.
+Increase speed to medium and continue to whisk for an additional 1 to 2 minutes.
 Slowly start sprinkling in the granulated sugar, while continuing to whisk at medium speed.
-Increase speed to high and whisk until meringue reaches a stiff peak (10 to 12 additional minutes).
+Increase speed to high and whisk until meringue reaches a stiff peak, roughly 10 to 12 additional minutes.

-- Gently fold in the cocoa powder with a spatula.
+• Gently fold in the cocoa powder with a spatula.
 Place the meringue in a pastry bag fitted with a small star tip.
-Pipe a thin layer (roughly 1/2″ thick) of meringue–filling the entire heart–to form the base of the cup.
+Pipe a thin layer (roughly ½-inch thick) of meringue - filling the entire heart - to form the base of the cup.
 Carefully trace the edges of the heart four times with piped meringue to form the sides of the heart meringue cups.
-It should be relatively tall, about 1.5 inches tall at least.
+It should be relatively tall, about 1½ inches tall at least.
 Repeat until all of the meringue cups are formed.

-- Assembly: Place the cold cream, vanilla extract, and powdered sugar in the bowl of a stand mixer (or medium sized bowl).
+• Assembly: Place the cold cream, vanilla extract, and powdered sugar in the bowl of a stand mixer (or medium sized bowl).
 Using the whisk attachment, or a hand-held mixer, whip the cream until it reaches soft peaks.
-Do not overheat.
+Do not overbeat.

 Storage Tips: